Skip to main content

 YORKSHIRE PUDDING

 Yorkshire pudding has long been a traditional side dish for British meals.
 Contrary to its name, this "pudding" is a savory dish typically served alongside the main course - namely, roast beef.
-It was originally served however with gravy as an appetizer dish when meat was more expensive.
-Yorkshire pudding is a balancing act of the right ingredients, temperature, and fat.
-Serve this dish for a twist on your next holiday dinner or Sunday roast.
+However, it was originally served with gravy as an appetizer dish, when meat was more expensive.
+Yorkshire pudding is a balancing act of ingredients, temperature, and fat.
+When you get it right, little else compares.
+Serve this dish for a twist for your next holiday dinner or Sunday roast.

 • Servings 8